-- You can authorise another person to supplement or view your application. - Start by entering the person's name in the field. - The person must have an account in the Academy's online services (SARA). - You cannot authorise more than one person at a time to edit a field in your application, and you cannot edit that same field while the authorisation is active. - Do not authorise yourself. - See technical instructions on the authorisation process in the how-to guides for the online services.
+- You can authorise another person to supplement or view your application. - Start by entering the person's name in the field.
+If the person has an account in the online services (SARA), they can be selected from the list. - The person must have an account in the Academy's online services (SARA).

+You cannot authorise more than one person at a time to edit a field in your application, and you cannot edit that same field while the authorisation is active.

+- Do not authorise yourself. - See technical instructions on the authorisation process in the how-to guides for the online services.